 How did I get there?

-Studying in Cuba wasn’t that easy and chilled as I expected.
+Studying in Cuba wasn’t that easy as I expected.
 I remember that the attempts of making contact with my University were quite bumpy.
 Emails which never got a reply, expensive phone calls to dead ends and the language barrier made it difficult to get the essential information to make my decision.
-I know these circumstances have improved over the past few years and thanks to a broader internet connection on the island, more private persons are offering their help and information resources online.
+I know these circumstances have improved over the past few years and thanks to a broader internet connection on the island, it is easier to stay connected and find resources online.

-When going for a holiday the restrictions and barriers are almost not there.
-Just booking the flight and having a valid passport might be enough.
+When going for a vacation the restrictions and barriers are almost not there.
+Just book a flight and having a valid passport might be enough.
 You should also consider booking a place for the first few nights to stay.
-Good and affordable accommodations can be found on Airbnb or here.
+Good and affordable accommodations can be found on Airbnb.

 How to get to Cuba